The State Birds of the United States. Installment Two.

-Just about every American citizen is aware that the Bald Eagle is a symbol of the United States of America.
-The Bald Eagle is a powerful animal, and an imposing sight soaring high over mountains and seas, but no the only bird that we use to represent ourselves.
-This country has 50 states that bring it together, and each of those 50 states also has a bird they have chosen to represent them.
+Most American citizens are aware that the Bald Eagle is the avian symbol of the United States of America.
+The Bald Eagle is a powerful animal, and an imposing sight soaring high over mountains and seas, but it is not the only bird to represent the American people.
+This country has 50 states that bring it together, and each of those 50 states has also chosen a bird to represent them.

 Hawaiian Nene Goose